groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/java/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Comparison for Cloud is a REST API that enables your Java applications to compare two ‎same format documents to find differences between them make a resultant file and allow you to ‎accept or reject the retrieved changes.
-Our Document Comparison SDK for Java allows easy integration ‎into your existing applications, so that your end-users can compare documents, spreadsheets, ‎presentations, Microsoft Visio diagrams, emails, and files of many other formats.‎‎
+      GroupDocs.Comparison for Cloud is a REST API that enables your Java applications to compare two same format documents to find differences between them make a resultant file and allow you to accept or reject the retrieved changes.
+Our Document Comparison SDK for Java allows easy integration into your existing applications, so that your end-users can compare documents, spreadsheets, presentations, Microsoft Visio diagrams, emails, and files of many other formats.
     tabs:
       enable: true